postmanlabs/labs-docs/v6/postman/workspaces/sharing_history_in_workspaces.md

  To illustrate this with an example, let's consider two users as this enables us to switch between them for the sake of demonstration.

- First, a user A sends a user A sends a pm.globals.set request which returns an error due to incorrect syntax.
+ First, a user A sends a pm.globals.set request which returns an error due to incorrect syntax.
 This throws an error.
 The other user B accesses the same request from the history tab, corrects the script and sends the request again.
-The following GIF illustrates this quite clearly how User B resolves the syntax and sends the request again.
+The following GIF illustrates quite clearly how User B resolves the syntax and sends the request again.

  [![history response 1](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/History_Response6.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/History_Response6.gif)